Soni-Shivam/Nonlinear-Complementary-Filter/README.md

 ## Quickstart

-1. Build and upload firmware to your target (Teensy / Arduino):
+1. Build and upload firmware to your target (here esp32):
    - Use [triad.ino](triad.ino) or [5filters_unstable.ino](5filters_unstable.ino) depending on desired output mode.
    - The firmware prints quaternions to Serial at 115200 bps using `printQuaternionFlat`.

-2. Log serial to file (optional):
-   - Edit port in [IMUserial.py](IMUserial.py) if needed then run:
-     ```sh
-     python3 IMUserial.py
-     ```
-   - This writes incoming lines to .

-3. Visualize in realtime:
+2. Visualize in realtime:
    - Ensure Python packages installed:
      ```sh
      pip install numpy pygame pyserial